alex-petrenko/tf-reinforce/README.md

 tensorboard --logdir .experiments/
 ```

-The model with the best reward will be saved to file system, use the following command to visualize
+Model with the best average reward will be saved to the filesystem, use the following command to visualize
 the policy behavior:

 ```shell